American Landline Keys (1880-1930s)

 Steel Lever Legless Key by National Electric Co NY Ca. 1890.
 New Haven Clock Co Was Bought by National Electric in 1890 "The Unique Key" by National Electric Co.
 Ca. 1890 Another View of the National Electric "Unique Key" Steel Lever Leg Key by Altoona RR Shops, Altoona PA.
 Ca. 1890

 Close-up of the Altoona Shops Name The Bradford Self-Closing Telegraph Key.
-Patented by Charles Bradford, 1892 Double-Rod Lever Leg Key by Western Electric, Chicago.
-Ca. 1893 Double-Rod Lever Legless Key by Western Electric, Chicago.
+Patented by Charles Bradford, 1892 Double-Rod Lever Leg Key (Steiner Patent) by Western Electric, Chicago.
+Ca. 1893 Double-Rod Lever Legless Key (Steiner Patent) by Western Electric, Chicago.
 Ca. 1893

 An Unusual Double-Rod Lever Key With AB Lyman Markings Close-Up of the AB Lyman Markings Straight Lever Key by Sherman & Lyman, Cleveland.
 Ca. Early 1890's Another View of the Sherman & Lyman Key